-Qujannamii.
-I would like the Speaker of the house, Mr. Akoak: do you have issues that you would like to have appear before the committee?
+(interpretation) Thank you. (interpretation ends) I would like the Speaker of the House, Mr. Akoak: do you have officials that you would like to appear before the committee?

 Bill 18 - Appropriation (Operations & Maintenance) Act, 2023-2024 - Legislative Assembly - Consideration in Committee